 HIPAA violations in the workplace should also be considered when discussing employee medical information.
 Human resource managers should be cognizant of these laws and determine the best way to manage HR records and employee files.

-However, laws require many companies to follow the same restrictions as “HIPPA covered entities”.
-Check to see if your company is a “HIPPA covered entity” and if your company should avoid non-HIPPA compliant software.
+However, laws require many companies to follow the same restrictions as “HIPAA covered entities”.
+Check to see if your company is a “HIPAA covered entity” and if your company should avoid non-HIPAA compliant software.